Naina10/break_time/README.md

 # break_time
-helps you take breaks in intervals
+helps you take breaks in intervals.